WardLT/play-by-post-helper/docs/development.md

 Slack [slash commands](https://api.slack.com/interactivity/slash-commands)
-are received by Modron using a single HTTP endpoint `/modron` which routes the command to a single Python function for responding to the command, which is registered to Flask in `server.py`.
+are received by Modron using a single HTTP endpoint `/modron` which routes the command to a single Python function for responding to the command, which is registered to Flask in the `create_app` function for Modron.

 The [`handle_slash_command`](../modron/interact/__init__.py) function parses the input command, launches a thread to handle the more detailed processing,